Vesta: The Roman Goddess of the Home and the Hearth

 Since it can be argued that a massive part of romance is engaging in sexual intercourse, Vesta’s involvement in this loveless form of matrimony being a duty makes sense due to her being a virgin.

-As discussed before, the hearth of every home was a central structure around which daily activities took place.
+The hearth of every home was a central structure around which daily activities took place.
 From cooking and chatting to food and warmth, the accessibility of the hearth was crucial to any household simply due to its location.
 As a result, it made more sense for the goddess of the home to be associated with such a vital structure.
 After all, the hearth was the source of the family’s lifeline, and its familial accessibility was a job placed on the shoulders of Vesta herself.

 Food also remains another essential aspect of Vesta’s services to the people of the Olympian faith.
-As mentioned before, Vesta was heavily involved in agriculture due to her association with the donkey.
+Vesta was heavily involved in agriculture due to her association with the donkey.
 Due to this, Vesta and Ceres were equally identified as they were closely related in food preparation.
 More specifically, the cooking of bread and the preparation of family meals such as dinner was a duty that was attributed to Vesta really seriously.

 These duties were dispatched upon her by none other than Jupiter himself in an effort to regulate the Roman households so that their stomachs remained filled and their smiles were evergreen.
 One of the very few things that made Jupiter wholesome, really.